 Step 4 Shape into loaves

-I’ve also used a small mixing bowl with a floured tea towel to line it.
+I’ve also used a medium bowl with a floured tea towel to line it.
 That works just fine!
-You could also shape the loaves and put them into loaf pans.
+You could also shape the loaves and put them into greased loaf pans.
 That way they are super easy to cut into sandwich slices!
 I put the loaves in a cast iron loaf pan and then put a second one on top.
 It acts like a little dutch oven!
+Even if you don’t have cast iron loaf pans, you can use regular metal loaf pans the same way.

 Step 5 Put in fridge or allow to rise